TrunkOfUkuleles/data-structures-and-algorithms/javascript/data-structures/linkedList/README.md

 # Singly Linked List
 <!-- Short summary or background information -->

-create a functional single linked list. adding functionality to add, delete and insert notes to the list
+create a functional single linked list. adding functionality to add, delete and insert notes to the list. can also find nth from the end

 ## Challenge
 <!-- Description of the challenge -->